commonprofiles-care/fhir/input/pagecontent/index.md

 ## Want to collaborate?
 We encourage collaboration and to sharing of knowledge in this area.
-If you are interested to join this initiative or collaborate in some other way,  please contact us on: commonprofiles@care.se
+If you are interested to join this initiative or collaborate in some other way,  please contact us on: info@commonprofiles.care